Minnie1st/iot-portfolio-minnie/Module02/README.md

 ## Task 3

-This task was executed by myself. and then I did it again with my partner.
+This task was executed by myself. and then I did it again with my partner. we tested water ，aluminum foil and orange.

 ![image](https://github.com/Minnie1st/iot-portfolio-minnie/blob/main/Module02/pictures/IMG_9679.JPG?raw=true)
 ![image](https://github.com/Minnie1st/iot-portfolio-minnie/blob/main/Module02/pictures/IMG_9678.JPG?raw=true)

+We forgot to take pic for water and aluminum foil=.=

 ## Challenge
 TA advised me not to do this, I might end up turning my laptop into fireworks or creating some unpredictable dangerous situations... >>0.0<<